-In October, international and domestic prices dropped as a result of lower consumption levels, particularly in China due to the nation's housing market woes along with Covid restrictions.
 In November, international prices remained relatively stable.
 In December, prices rose sharply as a result of a surge in demand from steel plants following the expectation of an easing in China's strict pandemic restrictions.
 In January and February, international and domestic prices increased amid expectations of strong demand as China re-opened its economy after abandoning its strict zero-COVID policy.
 In March, international and domestic prices increased due to supply constraints from weather-impacted Brazil and China's seasonal winter curb on production.
 In April, international prices fell amid weak demand from Chinese steelmakers and increased inventories at Chinese ports.
 In May, prices decreased due to increased supply in an already flooded market as several companies ramped up production amid lower raw material costs.
-In June, international prices increased as the market remained optimistic about the outlook for demand amid growing signs that the world's top steel producer, China, would introduce more stimulus to support its sputtering post-Covid economic rebound.
+In June, international prices increased as the market remained optimistic about the outlook for demand amid growing signs that the world's top steel producer, China, would introduce more economic stimulus.
+In July, international prices increased due to the improvement of the credit policy in China and the expectation that Chinese authorities will ease mortgage restrictions to restart the economic recovery.